 Truly Grass Fed cows are the lucky ones.
-They get to live on Truly Grass Fed farms with lots of room to roam in outdoor pastures, familiar family masters and a diet of fresh, nutritious grass.
+They get to live on Truly Grass Fed farms with lots of room to roam in outdoor pastures, familiar family farmers and a diet of fresh, nutritious grass.
 There are many breeds of dairy cow that supply Truly Grass Fed milk, and the most common types living on our Irish farms are Friesian and Jersey crosses.

 How are the cows treated on Truly Grass Fed farms?

 Small herds mean farmers get to know each cow individually, which leads to a deeper level of attention every single day.
-Truly Grass Fed cows are never treated with growth hormones or milk producing hormones, and our dedicated veterinarian guides our milk suppliers on all aspects of animal health and welfare.
+Truly Grass Fed cows are never treated with growth hormones or milk-producing hormones, and our dedicated veterinarian guides our milk suppliers on all aspects of animal health and welfare.